bushans/trendily/README.md

 Uses multiple neural networks (with a ResNet50 backbone) behind the scenes to classify inputs by {category, texture, fabric, parts, shape}.
 The resulting embeddings are then used to query a pre-built nearest neighbors index for similar outputs.

-To try the recommendation system without cloning the repo, see this [live demo](https://fashionrecs.samantha.codes/home)

 ## Installation

 Use [pip](https://pip.pypa.io/en/stable/) to install the requirements.